 Elk Creek Mining Co.
 (502 W. Main St.) is a full-service restaurant and sports bar with daily specials and happy hour offers.

 Hogback Pizza (457 W. Main) has been serving authentic stone oven pizza since 1998.
 Homemade dough made from scratch every morning.

 New Castle Diner (820 Castle Valley Blvd.) is a 1950’style diner with lots of neon and a real Soda Fountain.

 2 Coronas (201 W. Main St.) is a Mexican restaurant serving breakfast, lunch and dinner.

 These are just some of our favorite independent retailer businesses in town.
 You can visit the New Castle Chamber of Commerce website for a listing of additional locally owned businesses and service providers.
-Don’t forget to support independent retailers this July!
+Don’t forget to support independent retailers and shop local this July!